 - Computer backups

 Many of these tasks required an admin or outside service in the past.
 But they can be done faster, in a more personalized manner, with today's tools.

-In a digital office, employees will move around the office depending on their current task.
+In a digital office, employees will move around the office depending on their current tasks.
 This can mean using a collaboration space when brainstorming or a quiet place for better focus when reading reports.
-And working hours may vary as they experience work life integration.
+And working hours may vary as they experience work-life integration.
 Make sure they have access to all of their tools across devices.

 Never rekey anything again, ever.
 All of your software should be integrated and sharing information between systems.
 Use the application programming interface (API) to connect primary systems.
 And Zapier or Microsoft Flows for secondary software.

 Make it secure

 A virtual private network, or VPN, allows workers to receive and share data securely when they travel for business, check email at the gym, or work from a coworking space half a world away.
 Consider single sign-on, SSO.
 This software reduces the chance that passwords will be hacked or forgotten when needed.